 Can a Tenant Have Multiple Emotional Support Animals?

 Yes, a tenant may have multiple emotional support animals.
-Each would need to have its own emotional support animal letter, and each would be evaluated separately to see if they meet reasonable accommodation standards.
+Each would need to have its own ESA housing letter, and each would be evaluated separately to see if they meet reasonable accommodation standards.

 Emotional Support Animal Resources

-The following organizations and documents are great resources for answering any additional questions when it comes to service animal laws and apartment renting:
+The following organizations and documents are great resources for answering any additional questions when it comes to ESA laws and apartment renting:

 - Americans with Disabilities Act (ADA) National Network